 The Manager was very forthcoming about his concerns for Joe and related a long history of behavioural problems and illness issues for Joe and agreed to work with everyone on Joe’s NDIS Plan Implementation.
 The Manager said Joe was a ‘loner’ and didn’t do very much for himself domestically and although he related quite well with the staff at the home, he thought Joe was unwilling to change much.
 The advocate set out a process with the support coordinator to follow up with Joe to use Supports and also to gain a Choice Mentor from VALID in due course.

 The advocate met with a support worker, Steph, from Joe’s work who has known him for many years.
 Steph gave insights into Joe’s behaviours, likes and dislikes and Steph agreed to meet with the advocate at Joe’s residence to discuss interventions there, the introduction of Disability Support Worker’s for Capacity Building, to help Joe to be more independent and to assist with his social isolation problems, and reduce his gambling and money wasting problems.
 Joe is also interested in a support worker taking him to the football at a Carlton Game as he is an avid supporter of the Tigers.

 Joe’s Support Coordinator is now working with State Trustees to make the most of his transport funds to enable Joe to have more options for social and community participation

 After the advocate met with the support coordinator and staff at Joe’s accommodation, Joe is now receiving one on one support which enables him to go to the footy to see his favourite team play.
 Joe is also excited about meeting his Choice Mentor through VALID’s Choice Mentor program and he plans on making more decisions about his NDIS funding and his life.

-You can call VALID to speak with an advocate on 03 9416 4003 or email our Intake Officer at [email protected]
+You can call VALID to speak with an advocate on 03 9416 4003 or email our Duty Intake Advocate at [email protected]